sudoist/hugo-jcos.io/content/posts/lockdown-laptop-priorities.md

 When I bought the new box last christmas I gave this to my parents, nice thing is that my good friend handed me down his old laptop.
 > What I am using in typing this right now.
 Still works great with MX Linux.

-There is this SSD in a portable enclosure I bring everywhere as my work Os so no problem whichever computer I am using.
+There is this SSD in a portable enclosure I bring everywhere as my work OS, so no problem whichever computer I am using.

 This is loaded with Pop OS; An Ubuntu based distro which I really like.